| THE MEANING OF AYODHYA

 the victims - should accept it as legitimate and submit

+to it.
 Accepting the legitimacy of the Babri Masjid at Ram Janmabumi

 means acknowledging the superiority of Babar's ideology